Tamil numerals

 A milestone which uses both Tamil and Indo-Arabic Numerals (Tanjore Palace Museum).

 Modern Tamil numerals featured on a 100 Mauritian rupee note.

 The Tamil language has number words and dedicated symbols for them in the Tamil script.
 They have mostly been supplanted by Arabic numerals in common usage.

-Basic numbering in Tamil
+Basic numbering in Tamil (Tamil Illakkam)

 Zero

 Old Tamil possesses a special numerical character for zero (see Old Tamil numerals below), which is read as ISO (literally, no/nothing).
 Modern Tamil words for zero include சுழியம் (ISO) or பூஜ்ஜியம் (ISO).